dougflip/node-remote-api/readme.md

 API requests come in over HTTP.
 The Node server then issues commands directly to the host machine.
-Most of these end up being xmacro (keyboard input) or xdotool (mouse input) commands.
+Most of these end up being xdotool commands.

 ## Features